 Is your phone eSIM ready?
 Read about how e-Sims work or click below to see one of the top eSIM providers on the market and ditch the plastic.Buy an eSIM!

 Stockbridge is a small neighbourhood just north of Edinburgh’s city centre.
 Once a separate community, Stockport merged with the city in the 19th century and quickly became one of Edinburgh’s most popular districts.

 Since merging, Stockbridge has retained much of its bohemian vibe, making it one of the coolest places to stay in Edinburgh.
 This is where you’ll find eye-catching architecture, a range of local and independent shops, and a number of terrific pubs and innovative restaurants.

 Best Airbnb in Stockbridge: Converted factory with parking

 Enjoy a unique stay in this converted factory in Stockbridge.
-The flat maintains its industrial style, and benefits from large windows letting in plenty of natural light.
+The flat maintains its industrial style and benefits from spacious rooms and large windows letting in plenty of natural light.
 Sleeping up to four guests, this is the perfect place for couples or groups spending a couple of nights in Edinburgh.

 Best Hostel in Stockbridge: Belford Hostel

 This is one of the most unique hostels in Edinburgh.
 Housed in a converted church, the hostel’s dorm rooms occupy the old church hall and are illuminated with stained glass windows.
 Cool, right!?